-RENDEZVOUS POINT: a 5 ft.
-63⁄4 in. (~170 cm) wide, 12 ft.
-63⁄4 in. (~383 cm) deep, infinitely tall volume formed by the ALLIANCE colored BOUNDARIES and the black BOUNDARY pair that divides the Red and the Blue BOUNDARIES.
-The RENDEZVOUS POINT includes the ALLIANCE colored BOUNDARIES.
+RENDEZVOUS POINT: a 6 ft.
+93⁄4 in. (~208 cm) wide, 12 ft.
+63⁄4 in. (~383 cm) deep, infinitely tall volume formed by ALLIANCE colored BOUNDARIES, ALLIANCE colored tape, and the black BOUNDARY pair that divides the Red and the Blue BOUNDARIES.
+The RENDEZVOUS POINT includes the ALLIANCE colored BOUNDARIES and ALLIANCE colored tape.